thermatk/TelegramEmojiGenerator/README.md

 # TelegramEmojiGenerator
 Helps generate better emoji assets for the Telegram's Android client.

+### Results are in workfiles/ready/

 Very dirty code, but who cares in this case?

-Idea behind:
+## Idea behind:

-## Algorithm:
 1. Get latest EmojiData.java(TMessagesProj/src/main/java/org/telegram/messenger/EmojiData.java)
 1. Add fixEmoji method from TMessagesProj/src/main/java/org/telegram/messenger/Emoji.java
 1. Add my method which outputs the emoji list to an external file, since I couldn't find a reliable way to get codepoints for emoji 4.0 in Java, and also because they are actually not writen down in a really standard way...